 In the event of an emergency, the embassy can step in to assist travelers who have absolutely no other means to get out of the country.
 In a severe emergency where commercial transportation has been cut off entirely, then the government may organize charter flights for American citizens to be transported to the next safe location by any means necessary, including air, land, and sea.
 Because space is at a premium, pets are usually not allowed to fly on a government flight.

 Travelers who have animals with them may need to consider another method to get their pets home in the event of an emergency.
 While some concessions may be made for small animals, large animals may not be welcome on evacuation flights, even if properly crated.
+Working animals like guide dogs aren't considered pets and the embassy will accommodate them if possible.

 Will Not Use the U.S. Military to Evacuate Travelers